JulioLezamaAmastalli/ubiquitous-goggles/model/README.md

 ### Filter by time

 As mentioned previously, we are only interested in keeping more recent matches since a team's composition can drastically change over the years.
 Thus, we retrieve the _date_ field from the _time_ column to achieve this.
 Then, we filter to keep matches only from 2015 onwards.

+## Algorithm

+We use three algorithms as a first look of the problem:

+1. Lasso Regression: It's a type of linear regression.
+The algorithm uses the data and shrinkage it to a central point like the _mean_.

+2. Random Forest: The algorithm builds decision trees on different samples and takes their majority vote an average in case of a regression.
+This model is a more complex model than the first ones and we achieve better results using it.

+## Experiments

+#### The Lasso Regression algorithm

+We developed four experiments for this algorithm:

+  - *For the first model* we used as our objective variable a binary response of 0`s and   1`s.
+We decided to create a variable where the _1_ value represents that the _localteam_id_ is the winning team of the match and 0 in other case.
+Using the binary variable we developed a Lasso Model, using a training model with 60% of the  data we're able to achieve 63% predicted values in the training set and a 61% in the test set.
+Even though, it?s not a great result we think that as the feature engineering gets better we'll achieve better results.
+  - *For our second experiment* we are using two models to predict the goals each team scored.
+After building both models we compared the results and compare them with the actual scores.
+However, both models archive a worst % in predicted values.
+We got 61% for the training set and a 58% in the test.
+  - *For our third experiment* we are using the binary _y_ to predict the results.
+However, in this case we're using Cross Validation of 5 to divide our data in 5 folds.
+This model gets the best result for the algorithm in the train set with 64% of predicted values in the train set and for the test set of 60% of the data.
+  - *For our forth algorithm* We are using a _y_ variable with three possible outcomes: "Empate" (tie),"Local" lLocal team wins) and "Visitante" (visitor team wins).
+As the previous model allows us to estimate the expected goals, we can propose an alpha of such a size that it will help us to declare a tie if the expected goals are similar between both teams.
+For example, if the alpha is .11 in size, and if the expected goals are 1.95 and 2.05, for home and away, then we would be proposing a 2-2 tie.
+We notice that the number of correct matches decreases however, now we are talking about a problem of 3 categories, so the benchmark to beat would be a percentage of 1/3 of the matches.
+From this approach, the model performs well.

+#### The Random Forest algorithm

+With this algorithm we developed one model:

+ - For this model we're using the same objetive binary variable _y_, but we're using a training set of 70% of our data.
+We decided to give as hyperparameter a _max_depth_ of 2 as the choices our model could get.

+#### ML metrics

+ -We are using accuracy to measure the performance in these experiments.
+As we developed all these models we decided to keep the Random Forest algorithm, because the accuracy in this model was near 69% of the games in the test set.

+#### Trade-offs

+-We found two main tradeoffs when experimenting with models.
+The first one was when choosing our Y. If we wanted to predict ties, then we could just predict around 50 percent of the matches in a 3 label problem, which is a good score , however if we only used a binary approach we were presicting almost 70 percent in test set.
+The second tradeoff was when choosing the algorithm.

+Ensembles proove to be more powerfull and flexible in a binary problem but linear models could simulate matches with scores and that could be exploited to predict ties in an unlabeled problem.

+Also, although RF prooved to score better, we found it was also more sensible to noise and bad variables than linear models

+#### Vertex AI

+At this stage of the project we experiment with a simple model, which we call easy-model and which corresponds to a Random Forest, to concentrate on training in Vertex AI.
+After a few tries, we managed to train it on Vertex AI, although we believe there are still some bugs since we couldn't deploy it.
+In general, the steps we followed were:

+1. Choose the project in GCP,
+2. Enable the necessary APIs,
+2. Load the database,
+4. Write our model in a .py file,
+5. Package it in a Docker Container,
+6. We save the Docker image in a Container Register,
+7. In vertex AI we train the model.

+In general, the decisions for the configuration of the VMs were the default.